 Defining Inputs

 Feature inputs in Ductape allow you to define and enforce validation rules for data that flows into a feature.
-Expected in JSON format, these inputs enable you to specify data types and apply constraints like minimum and maximum length, ensuring data consistency and reliability.
+Inputs are expected in JSON format and are described using the IFeatureInput

-type: DataTypes, // Required: Specifies the expected data type
+type: DataTypes | FileType; // Required: Specifies the expected data type

-minlength: number, // Optional: Minimum length of the value
+minlength?: number; // Optional: Minimum length of the value

-maxlength: number, // Optional: Maximum length of the value
+maxlength?: number; // Optional: Maximum length of the value

 }

-Example of a Feature Input Definition
+Example: Feature Input Definition

 {